What is Gender Pay Gap reporting?

 How it was calculated

-The staff included in the gender pay gap calculations are permanent employees, fixed term employees, actors, musicians and casual staff who were working for the National on 5 April 2018.
-This total workforce is 50.1% women and 49.9% men.
+The only staff included in the gender pay gap calculations for this year are permanent and fixed term employees who were working for the National Theatre on 5 April 2020.
+This group of our staff comprises roughly 53% women and 47% men.